cleverington/drupal-vm-workflow/README.md

 ```

-Download copies of all UT Drupal Kit tools and plugins & Moody College Drupal 6 Multisite errata:
+Download copies of all UT Drupal Kit tools and plugins errata:
 ```
 ~/tar-bin
     - /features